remidu64/GODSE/README.md

-# CODSE godot
+# This is GODSE, a remake of the CODSE minecraft server in godot
- idk lol